VegitarianCalc/Alex_VeryReallyGoodPortfolio_BlueStamp/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dIFbhf59PQw?si=9BH6f1EvKj84Bn3K" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This is a retro game arcade, you can play SNES tetris with the up, down, left, right buttons and rotational knob, it has a screen to display the score and the blocks alongside a START and STOP button.
+This is a retro game arcade, you can play SNES Tetris with the up, down, left, and right buttons and rotational knob, it has a screen to display the score and the blocks alongside a START and STOP button.
-- Put simply, all of the input buttons and controls that the player can use will be sent to the micro controller chip in the center and will output movement on the LED display, sound in the peizo buzzer, and the score seen on the top right.
+- Put simply, all of the input buttons and controls that the player can use will be sent to the microcontroller chip in the center and will output movement on the LED display, sound in the piezo buzzer, and the score seen on the top right.
-- Something that was particularly challenging was nailing down the soldering, putting the right amount soldering wire on the circuit and lining it up just straight was hard for me.
+- Something that was particularly challenging was nailing down the soldering, putting the right amount of soldering wire on the circuit and lining it up just straight was hard for me.
-- I have made technical advances in understanding how soldering plays a role into assembly of circuits and projects.
+- I have made technical advances in understanding how soldering plays a role in the assembly of circuits and projects.